About Scrabster Harbour

 Scrabster’s strategic location, modern infrastructure and high quality, reliable services offers a competitive advantage across a range of sectors: cargo, cruise, ferries, fishing, oil and gas and renewables.
 The harbour offers extensive facilities, with 24/7, 365 days a year access to the port.
-Scrabster Harbour possesses a strong local supply chain and is one of the UK’s top whitefish and shellfish landing ports.
+Scrabster Harbour possesses a strong local supply chain and is one of the UK’s leading whitefish and shellfish landing ports.

 The harbour is overseen by Scrabster Harbour Trust, established in 1841 and governed by its own legislation.
 The Trust seeks to serve the local community and all surpluses created are reinvested into the port.

 There has been significant reinvestment made in the harbour in recent years to improve the infrastructure and facilities offered to clients.
-To date, £35 million has been spent since 2001 with a total of £50 million set to be invested in total.
+Over £38 million has been spent since 2011.

 Scrabster Harbour Trust Business Strategy

 Scrabster Harbour Trust business strategy is focused on:

 - Growth in energy related port activity (oil and gas, marine renewables) and cruise ship activity: